eediallo/jobtracker/README.md

-# Jobtracker
+# JobsTracker

 ## Summary

-Jobtracker is a modern, full-stack web application that empowers users to efficiently track, manage, and analyze their job search process.
-With a focus on usability, analytics, and responsive design, Jobtracker streamlines the job application journey for individuals seeking new opportunities.
+JobsTracker is a modern, full-stack web application that empowers users to efficiently track, manage, and analyze their job search process.
+With a focus on usability, analytics, and responsive design, JobsTracker streamlines the job application journey for individuals seeking new opportunities.

 ## Overview

-Jobtracker provides a seamless experience for job seekers to:
+JobsTracker provides a seamless experience for job seekers to:
 - Register and securely log in to their own dashboard.
 - Add, edit, and delete job applications with key details (position, company, city, date, status, and a job description link).
 - Visualize their job search progress with animated statistics and charts.